On $\delta$-derivations of Lie algebras and superalgebras: Further questions

 \section{Further questions}

-The isomorphisms (\ref{zass1}) in \S \ref{sect-zass}, as well as Proposition \ref{prop}, suggest that $\delta$-de\-ri\-va\-ti\-ons of a Lie algebra of derivations of a commutative algebra are strongly related to the underlying commutative algebra.
+The isomorphisms (\ref{zass1}) in \S \ref{sect-zass}, as well as Proposition \ref{prop}, suggest that $\delta$-derivations of a Lie algebra of derivations of a commutative algebra are strongly related to the underlying commutative algebra.
 In this connection, it would be interesting to try to obtain $\delta$-derivational counterparts of the very general results \cite{skryabin} of Skryabin about the first cohomology of Lie algebras of derivations of commutative rings.

 It was suggested by Dimitry Leites and his collaborators (see, for example, \cite[\S 1]{bg-leites} and \cite{leites} and references therein), that in some circumstances the cohomology theory of modular Lie (super)algebras, especially in characteristic $2$, is inadequate to describe the structural phenomena, and they posed a question to devise a more ``ideologically correct'' cohomology.
 Leites suggested further that $\delta$-derivations may have something to do with that.
 Modular Lie superalgebras or not, it appears to be interesting to devise a cohomology theory which will encompass $\delta$-derivations.
 All ``naive'' attempts to do that seemingly fail.